eboisgon/websummit15-hack/README.md

-# Small hack to use List of attendees and statups at WebSummit 2015
+# Small hack to use List of attendees and startups at WebSummit 2015

 This is short description of the process: